 The geo-points are divided into layers that can be displayed or hidden on the left.
 You can click on each item in one layer to get to the respective point.
 Check the map-legend below.
 There’s occasionally a bit of text to read behind each point:

 In order to show where I cycled in daylight and at night, the track is coloured yellow from 06:00-22:00h (day) and dark blue from 22:00-06:00h.
 It very roughly matches sunrise and sunset.

 - Midnights & Mountains:

-In order to really see what section was rode on what calendar day, I created markers for all the spots where I passed midnight, and also numbered them by the race day that would begin with it.
+In order to really see what section I rode on what calendar day, I created markers for all the spots I passed at exactly midnight, and also numbered them by the race day that would begin with it.
 As landmarks I also included mountains.
 However because they obscure some of the day/night-colour coding, I put those into a separate layer to allow you and me to switch them off, too.
 So you can switch off everything except for the route to get the most basic overview.

 These are random memories.
 They may address anything: detailed stories about my mood & things I experienced, struggles I had, people I met, etc. If you’re going for the story-telling part, this is where to look.
 Usually they also contain a text description of the situation.